 COMPARISON OF SCRUM & KANBAN

-- Iterations of the same length are prescribed.
+- Iterations of equal length are mandatory.

 - Team agrees on a certain amount of work to be done in the next sprint.

-- Velocity = basic metric.
+- Velocity (team speed) = base metric.

-- Teams should be put together cross-functionally.
+- Teams are to be put together cross-functionally.

 - Requirements must be met within a sprint.

 - Indirect WIP limitation due to the limited amount in the sprint.
 Optional WIP limitation within a sprint.

 - No new requirements in the current sprint.

 - Three prescribed roles (Product Owner, Scrum Master, Development Team)